netz98/n98-magerun2/README.md

 ## Compatibility

 The tools will automatically be tested for multiple PHP versions.
-It\'s currently running in various Linux distributions and Mac OS X. Microsoft Windows is not fully supported (some Commands like [db:dump]{.title-ref}
-or [install]{.title-ref} are excluded).
+It's currently running in various Linux distributions and Mac OS X. Microsoft Windows is not fully supported (some Commands like `db:dump` or `install` are excluded).

 We support the following Magento Versions: